Pencil-Yao/efficient-sm2/README.md

 =====

 this repo is pure rust to achieve sm2 signing/verification algorithm, and it's performance better than other sm2 library.
-What's more, you could change the struct `CURVE_PARAMS` to other Elliptic Curve's params and enjot greate performance.
+What's more, you could change the struct `CURVE_PARAMS` to other Elliptic Curve's params and enjoy greate performance.

 ## usage